 As the name reveals, cave spiders are a variant of the regular spiders that only spawn in cave biomes.
 They don’t spawn naturally and can be solely spawned by the spawners of mineshafts.
 These cave spiders are smaller than the regular spiders but more dangerous.
 Each of their attacks leaves a poison effect on the player.
 Fortunately, they only become hostile if the light level drops below nine or it’s night outside.

-Dolphins are aquatic mobs of Minecraft that only spawn in non-frozen oceans.
+Dolphins are aquatic mobs that only spawn in non-frozen oceans.
 Unlike other fishes, dolphins occasionally jump out of the water to get some air for survival.
 So, they can’t survive either inside or outside the water for too long without shuffling between them.

 They are naturally friendly towards the players and even grant them a speed boost if swimming near them.
 You can even use them to find shipwrecks, buried treasures, and ocean ruins by feeding the dolphins raw cod or raw salmon.
 But if you accidentally attack a dolphin, its whole pod will come after you.